microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 When using a HoloLens 2, support for remoting articulated hand and eye tracking data has been added to MRTK.
 To enable these features, please select **Mixed Reality Toolkit** > **MSBuild** > **Use MSBuild for Unity dependency resolution**.
 This will install the required dependencies for Holographic Remoting.

 Some versions of Unity 2019 have encountered issues when using MSBuild for Unity.
-If the **Use MSBuild for Unity dependency resolution** option fails, please use the following ssteps to enable holographic remoting.
+If the **Use MSBuild for Unity dependency resolution** option fails, please use the following steps to enable holographic remoting.

 1. Set the target platform in **File > Build Settings** to **Universal Windows Platform**
 1. If it does not automatically display, run the MRTK Configurator Utility (**Mixed Reality Toolkit > Utilities > Configure Unity Project**)